fbpx

 Bainbridge Island Museum of Art

-The Bainbridge Island Museum of Art is a great place to learn about art and culture.
+The Museum of Art is great for learning about art and culture.
 The museum has a variety of exhibits, and it also offers classes and workshops.

-Bainbridge Island is just a 35-minute ferry ride from Seattle, making it an easy and convenient destination for a day trip.
+This charming town is just a short ferry ride—35 minutes—from downtown Seattle, making it an easy and convenient destination for a day trip.

 Deception Pass State Park

-Deception Pass State Park is a popular day trip destination from Seattle, offering a unique and memorable experience for visitors.
+Deception Pass State Park is a popular day trip destination from Seattle, offering visitors a unique and memorable experience.

-There are tons of easy hikes at Deception Pass.
+There are tons of easy hiking trails at Deception Pass.
 Photo credit: Darren Cheung

 Natural Beauty